C2SP/C2SP/XAES-256-GCM.md

 also uses CMAC to derive an AES-GCM key from a 192-bit nonce.
 The use of CMAC in XAES-256-GCM is slightly more efficient, and compliant with NIST SP 800-108r1.

+[AES-GEM] is a nonce-extended mode presented at the NIST workshop on the requirements for an accordion mode cipher.
+It also uses CMAC for subkey derivation, but not according to NIST SP 800-108r1, and it doesn't claim current FIPS 140 compliance.
+It also reallocates part of the AES-GCM nonce to counter space, encrypts the GHASH output to improve the security of tag truncation, and offers optional key commitment.
+These tweaks are incompatible with FIPS 140 compliance at this time.

 There are novel AEAD designs that reuse AES internals for performance and have our desired properties, such as [AEGIS] or the [OCH / GCH / CIV AEAD family].
 Again, they are not standard compliant and not as widely available.